By: Team-F13-2 Since: Sep 2019 Licence: MIT

 |

-We decided to go with alternative 1 where we just create a new window called InfoWindow
+We decided to go with alternative 1 where we just create a new window called InfoWindow to display the information.

 Firstly, this allows us to format the information in a way to make it easy for the users to understand.
 Secondly, we